TEvans-Developer/Splunk_Active_Directory_Home-Lab-/README.md

 </br>6.)
 Go to Splunk's website to creat an account and go to products / free downloads to download the .deb enterprise addition (linux) for a splunk server.

 </br>7.
-In the splunk server the command "sudo apt-get install virtualbox" <tab> was type to display options.
+In the splunk server the command "sudo apt-get install virtualbox" <tab> was typed to display options.
 We are looking for the "virtualbox-guest-additions-iso
 .
 Type Y for yes, then hit enter.

 </br>![Screenshot (202)](https://github.com/user-attachments/assets/132094e3-96a3-474f-a539-e8285c8232e8)

 </br>8.)
 On the top of the splunk servers vm , click "Devices" > "Shared Folders" > "Shared Folders settings" > click the add folder icon.
 We then will find the path to where we downloaded our splunk .deb  and leave the name of the folder as is.
 Then check all boxes and hit okay.
 After we will type in the splunk server sudo reboot to reboot the server and log back in.

 </br>9.)
-We will not input the command "sudo adduser <username> vboxsf.
+We will now input the command "sudo adduser <username> vboxsf.
 Note..
 If "The group 'vboxsf' does not exist" appear.
 Type in  sudo apt-get install virtualbox <tab> , then find "sudo apt-get install virtualbox-guest-utils"  and install it.
 Then after installation 'sudo reboot' then log on to re add user again

 </br>![Screenshot (202)](https://github.com/user-attachments/assets/8e3e1474-6291-4394-95dd-9a8e893ae032)